nocomplexity/SecurityArchitecture/architecture/securityprinciples.md

-Security architecture principles are used to translate selected alternatives into basic ideas, standards, and guidelines for simplifying and organizing the construction, operation, and evolution of systems.
+Security architecture principles are used to translate selected alternatives into basic ideas, standards, and guidelines for simplifying and organising the construction, operation, and evolution of systems.

 It is important to draw an early differentiation between standards, requirements, and principles.